playcanvas/blog/_posts/2014-11-21-playcanvas-update-211114.markdown

 ### **PlayHack**

-There is little **over a week to go till the first PlayHack Game Jam closes**, but its never too late to enter!
+There is little **over a week to go till the first PlayHack Game Jam closes**, but it's never too late to enter!
 Find out everything you need to know [**here**](https://blog.playcanvas.com/category/playhack/).

 ### **Stay In The Loop**